Fordham Rams football: History

 Fordham, then known as St. John's College, played its first official intercollegiate football game in 1882.
-The Rams beat Seton Hall 1-0 at home and followed that with a 2–1 road victory in New Jersey.
+The Rams beat Seton Hall 1–0 at home and followed that with a 2–1 road victory in New Jersey.
 The points seem to represent goals as the game, even after Walter Camp's creation of a line of scrimmage and a system of downs, was very different during its early days.
 Scheduling was also different as the bulk of Fordham's early opposition came from local athletic clubs, military and naval units, YMCA groups and even its own reserve team.
 When up against other colleges, Fordham's primary rivals were Xavier (a school that later dropped its college division but still exists as a high school and to this day is a rival of Fordham Prep), CCNY, Saint Peter's and Seton Hall.

-At around the turn of the century Fordham began to occasionally mix in more established universities like NYU, Columbia, Rutgers, Princeton, Cornell, and Syracuse to its schedule but, for the most part, was still playing at a smaller level.
+At around the turn of the century Fordham began occasionally mixing more established universities like NYU, Columbia, Rutgers, Princeton, Cornell, and Syracuse to their schedule but, for the most part, was still playing at a smaller level.
 Aside from a budding rivalry with cross-borough NYU, by the 1920s the bulk of Fordham's opposition came from elite Catholic schools like Boston College, Holy Cross, Villanova, and Georgetown.
-Toward the end of that decade.
-Fordham made a drastic jump to move up and play within college football's major level.
-Program changes included the hiring of Hall of Fame coach Frank Cavanaugh, a beefed-up, national schedule and a move from on-campus home games at Fordham Field (current site of the practice facility Murphy Field, softball diamond, and tennis courts) to the 55,000-seat Polo Grounds in upper Manhattan.
+Toward the end of that decade Fordham made a drastic jump in moving up and playing within college football's major level.
+Program changes included the hiring of Hall of Fame coach Frank Cavanaugh, more challenging, national schedule and a move from on-campus home games at Fordham Field (current site of the practice facility Murphy Field, softball diamond, and tennis courts) to the 55,000-seat Polo Grounds in upper Manhattan.

 From 1929 until the program went on hiatus after 1942, the Rams reeled off fourteen consecutive winning seasons and often played in front of capacity or near-capacity crowds.
 Rivals during this era included NYU, Saint Mary's (CA), Pittsburgh, Purdue, North Carolina, and West Virginia.
 After the 1935 season, United Press (later UPI) conducted the first-ever national poll.
 Fordham finished with a Top-20 ranking and followed that with six straight additional Top-20 (AP) finishes from 1936 through 1941.
 Only Duke also finished in the Top 20 in each of those first seven years of postseason polls.
 Fordham's best finish came in its undefeated 1937 season (7–0–1) when it ended the year ranked third in the country.